chanhoeom/chanhoEom.github.io/_pages/about.md

 I am pursuing a Ph.D degree in School of Electrical and Electronic Engineering at Yonsei University, Seoul, Korea, under the supervision of Prof. [Bumsub Ham](https://cvlab.yonsei.ac.kr).

-My research interests include computer vision and machine/deep learning, particularly image/video retrieval, domain adaptation, and monocular depth estimation.
+My research interests include computer vision and machine/deep learning, particularly image/video retrieval, domain adaptation, and monocular depth estimation, but not limited to.

 # Educations
 _________________